Inside the Azure Onboarding Script

 echo "Service Principal not found"

-echo "ERROR: Failed to create service principal for Algosec Cloud AZ-AD Application"
+echo "ERROR: Failed to create service principal for Algosec Cloud AZ-AD Application: $create_sp"

-echo "The onboarding process has failed — please ensure you have the required permissions"
+echo "The onboarding process has failed — please review the error message above for details and verify your Azure configuration or permissions"

 exit 1